-Under those circumstances, the sparkle tends to be brilliant, but there is not a lot of dispersion.
-In other words, the sparkle is brighter (whiter) but there is not a lot of fire (color).
+Under those circumstances, the sparkle tends to be brilliant, but there is not much dispersion.
+In other words, the flash effect is whiter, but there is not a lot of fire (color).

-The plotting diagram on the left shows the step-facet pattern of a Black by Brian Gavin Emerald cut diamond.
+The plotting diagram shown here shows the step-facet pattern of a Black by Brian Gavin Emerald cut diamond.

-On the right, is the proportions diagram from the AGS diamond grading report.
-One of the benefits to the AGS grading system is that it provides the crown and pavilion measurements.
-As a matter of fact, GIA diamond grading reports do not provide those measurements.
+Here is the proportions diagram from the AGS diamond grading report.
+One of the benefits of the AGS grading system is that it provides the crown and pavilion measurements.

 AGA Proportions Chart for Step Cut Diamonds:

-In the first place, it's a well known fact that diamond proportions can influence the light return and sparkle factor.
+First, it's a well-known fact that diamond proportions can influence the light return and sparkle factor.
 With that in mind, you might be wondering about the ideal proportions for emerald cut diamonds.
-Under those circumstances, we're going to share this legacy proportions chart from David Atlas of Accredited Gemological Appraisers.

 Fancy Shape Diamond Proportions Limitations: